Mission, Vision, and Goals

 3. Prepare graduates to master the skills necessary to become successful medical providers in interprofessional team-based practices.

-The UMES PA Program participates in Interprofessional Education in a number of events with the other Health Profession students at Salisbury University and UMES.
-After the event, students are surveyed with a number of questions in the following categories.
-The program uses a success rate of a 3.50 average on a Likert Scale listed.
+• The UMES PA Program participates in Interprofessional Education in a number of events with the other Health Profession students at Salisbury University and UMES.
+After the event, students are surveyed with a number of questions in the following categories: Overall Perception, Interprofessional Education, Values/Ethics, Roles/Responsibilities, Interprofessional Communication, and Teams and Teamwork.
+The program uses a benchmark of > 3.50.
+The program has exceeded this benchmark for all areas listed since the inception of the program.

 5. Foster an environment that inspires and supports student and faculty applied research initiatives related to the Physician Assistant profession.